lalten/rpg_dvs_ros/README.md

 The format for the timestamps changed from uint64 to rostime.
 To convert an "old" bag file, use
 `$ rosbag fix old.bag new.bag`.

+## Build Issues after Update / git pull
+Sometimes, there seems that catkin_make does not refresh all files.
+E.g. if you get an error message of a missing header file, try the following:
+- Edit dvs_msgs/CMakeLists.txt (e.g. add just a new line and store it)
+- run catkin_make clean
+- run catkin_make

+Now the new header files get also built.